r09g/iadc/README.md

 ```
 Generate a netlist, run NGSPICE simulation, and view the waveforms by clicking the buttons on the top-right corner of the XSCHEM GUI.

----

-For RTL tests, run
+### Digital

+To run the digital flow, enter the build directory and run the following:
 ```
-make
+cd design/digital_filter/build
+mflowgen run --design ../design/
 ```
-to run all tests, or run
+Now, if you run `make status` you will see the status of all the steps in the flow.
+Use the following make targets to run and debug each step.
+For example to run step number N do:
 ```
-make <number>
+make N
 ```
-to run individual tests, where `<number>` is the number corresponding to the test in the Makefile.

 # Contact
 - Raymond Yang (rhyang@stanford.edu)